 When Minwax came up with what many thought was a crazy idea, they happened to strike the perfect balance between the quick drying of water-based polyurethane and the added glow of oil-based polyurethane.

 Even though this topcoat dries clear, you may not want to use it on light-colored hardwood.
-Just like an oil-based polyurethane, it will add a bit of an amber tint to lighter colors, though not to the same degree as an actual oil-based poly.
+Like an oil-based polyurethane, it will add a bit of an amber tint to lighter colors, though not to the same degree as an oil-based poly.

-Some people actually like the Minwax for that reason, because it makes the beauty of the wood pop.
+Some people like the Minwax for that reason because it makes the beauty of the wood pop.

 Another benefit of being a hybrid is that it can be applied with a broader range of tools.
 You can use a synthetic bristle brush, a foam brush, or a lambswool applicator.
-All of these can also be easily cleaned with warm water when you’re done, making this a very convenient waterborne floor finish.
+When you’re done, these can be easily cleaned with warm water, making this a very convenient waterborne floor finish.

 PROS